iancarmichaelrevature1/Onboarding/README.md

 # Onboarding Project 1 Devlog

-11/22/2022 (Evening) - 11/23/2022 (1:07AM)
+11/22/2022 (Evening) - 11/23/2022 (1:08AM)

-Started updating connection strings to match SQLite's requirments.
+Started updating connection strings to match SQLite's requirements.
 I'm still having a lot of technical issues troubleshooting this extracurricular SQL solution.
 I want to work on my Angular front end, but without a working back end, what's the point?

 My last day with Revature's the 30th.
 Maybe I can sort this all out by then?